 La Clinica is a health care provider assisting low-income families.
 They have a mobile unit that also tends to house unhoused populations.
-They will be at the Jackson County Expo and shelters for the next few days.
+La Clinica will be at the Jackson County Expo and shelters for the next few days.
 Click here to see the calendar.
 Information is also available on Facebook at La Clinica Home.

 If my home burned, will I still pay property tax?

 Contact the Jackson County Tax Assessor's office.
 The rolls are confirmed in October of each year.
 Homes that were destryoed will not automatically be removed from the tax rolls.
 Contact them to discuss proration of annual property taxes.

 Is there someone I can talk to for emotional support?

 Contact the Rogue Valley Emotional Wellness Hotline, a hotline for anyone in the Southern Oregon area experiencing grief and loss associated with the recent fires.